-2. Camera settings.
-I can’t give you the perfect exposure setting for every situation (as with all photography), however here are some basic exposure guidelines:
+2. Camera settings: while I can’t give you the perfect exposure settings for every situation (as with all photography), however here are some basic exposure guidelines:

 3. Set the focus to your desired point.
 If you are JUST photographing lightning then set your focus to infinity.
 For scenes with buildings/landscapes, set your focus on the subject in the frame (and try to use composition to add more strength to your image).
 Now switch the focus mode to manual, and be careful not to accidentily bump the lens!

 A wide angle lens will give you the best chance of capturing a lightning strike (or even more than one) each time.
 You can also try zooming in (or using a longer lens) to capture lightning up close, showing more detail.